Pick the right aero triathlon helmet to supercharge your racing

 Before deciding how to choose the right triathlon aero helmet, ask yourself these questions:

 What type of course will you tackle: hilly, straight, with possible crosswinds?
-For lumpy courses in hot weather, some aero experts will question if you need an aero helmet for triathlon.
+For lumpy courses in hot weather, some aero experts will question if you need an aero helmet.

 What position do you adopt on your bike and can you maintain it for a long distance?